How to know when to refinance your mortgage

 Use Bankrate’s mortgage calculator to compare your own loan scenarios:

 - See what happens when you input different mortgage terms (in years or months).

 - Reveal the amortization schedule to see how much total interest you would pay.

 Good credit can save you lots of money on your mortgage.
 Check your credit score for free at myBankrate.

 Cash-out refinances often are used to pay down debt.
 They have pros and cons.

 Imagine that you use a cash-out refinance to pay off credit card debt.
 On the pro side, you’re reducing the interest rate on the credit card debt.
-On the con side, you may pay thousands more in interest because you’re taking up to 30 years to pay off the balance you transferred from your credit card to your mortgage.
+On the con side, you may pay thousands more in interest because you’re taking up to 30 years to pay off the balance you transferred from your credit cards to your mortgage.

 But the biggest risk in this scenario is in converting an unsecured debt into a secured debt.
 Miss your credit card payments, and you get nasty calls from debt collectors and a lower credit score.